 This is real easy.

 All you really need to do is tie a Chinese stair case for at least 1 centimeter, Maybe a little less.
 Then take half of your strings and braid them( It don't matter what type of braid) and then tie of your braids.

-The original author of this tutorial is Stefan but it was also edited by Sareana, ilovebracelets1, lalalolo, hpgames, elvisjensen, RockePloeger, Kkgretz, AutumnRane, Acid, braceletlover07, Jeckle, luxnelida, Kestrel, braceletbear, xeric1, Jkoolca, Alicat, kleinevos, squeaker14 and Boingo9.
+The original author of this tutorial is Stefan but it was also edited by Sareana, ilovebracelets1, lalalolo, hpgames, elvisjensen, RockePloeger, Kkgretz, AutumnRane, Acid, braceletlover07, Jeckle, luxnelida, Kestrel, braceletbear, xeric1, Jkoolca, Alicat, kleinevos, squeaker14, Boingo9 and Glenn.